10/Mar/2002:00:12:53

 Hello Jan,

-Still searching for my Howeys of 1700s in Oxford and other
+Still searching for my Howeys of 1700s in Oxford and other areas of

 Sussex.
 Can't find marriages or graves!